noahmtnr/ines-autonomous-dispatching/README.md

 There are 5 different files for training:

-- custom_actions.py: instantiates environment before executing custom or random actions (no training, more for debugging)
+- custom_actions.py: instantiates the environment before executing custom or random actions (no training, more for debugging)
 - train_DQN.py: run to train agent using DQN algorithm
 - train_PPO.py: run to train agent using PPO algorithm